How to Get Rid of Green, Yellow, and Black Pool Algae

 Which Pool Water Test Kit do You Use?

-This comprehensive DIY guide should work effectively for your green swimming pool.
-It is also important to note that maintaining a swimming pool is cheaper than the cost incurred when it turns green, black, or cloudy.
+This comprehensive DIY guide should work effectively for your efforts in getting rid of swimming pool algae.
+It is also important to note that maintaining a swimming pool is cheaper than the cost incurred when it turns green, black, yellow or cloudy.

-To maintain your pool, ensure that you have all the swimming pool maintenance equipments and chemicals, and that you regularly check the levels of all chemicals in your pool before it gets out of hand.
+To maintain your pool, ensure that you have all the swimming pool maintenance equipment and chemicals and that you regularly check the levels of all chemicals in your pool to see that they are balanced before things get out of hand.